NoaShtober/MLOps_green_taxi_tips_EDA/ReadME.md

 python taxi_tip_mlops_pipeline.py run \
   --batch-path "data/green_tripdata_2020-04.parquet" \
   --reference-path "data/green_tripdata_2020-01.parquet"
-Resuming from Failures
+The experiment you will run is called Green_Taxi_Tip_Demo3 Resuming from Failures
 If the pipeline fails midway through execution (e.g., a network hiccup or an intentional debugging failure in the retrain step), you can resume the exact state graph right where it broke after fixing the issue: